RoadieHQ/marketing-site/content/docs/details/location-management/index.md

 ## Introduction

 The Backstage catalog uses location entities to point to external sources which define entities.
-The catalog backend will periodically retrieve information about each location and check for any updates to the entities defined there.
+Roadie will update your entities in Backstage whenever one of the repositories defined in a location is updated.

 Autodiscovery is the mechanism to define patterns pointing to filenames in URLs that should be queried for entity files.